As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 Alaska

 General contractors must hold a state license to work in Alaska.
-There are three classifications of licenses which are awarded by the Department of Commerce, Community, and Economic Development, Division of Corporations, Business, and Professional Licensing.
-These construction licenses include:
+The Division of Corporations, Business and Professional Licensing awards three license classifications:

 General contractor with residential contractor endorsement